velartrill/velartrill.github.io/orig/kestrel.md

 "In addition to the rad guard, your suit has many more sophisticated features."
 He taps the arm of the suit he's holding.
 "Every part of this suit is made of a smart material than can tighten and loosen in real time.
 Have any of you ever worn a flightsuit?"

 Willow raises his hand.
+He was a scout, and later flew medevacs in the Batterwinds District campaign, I think.
+Kid saved probably near as many lives as I did, and do they call him a hero for it?

+No, because he did it without killing anyone.

 Nalshan nods to him.
 "What's the purpose of a flightsuit, Comrade Willow?"

 "As I understand it, sir, it applies pressure to the extremities to prevent too much blood from flowing out of the brain and causing you to black out during high-G maneuvers."